 Beneficiaries especially mothers expressed their gratitude for the timely gesture.
 “We were starving in this area, it was hard to watch our children go without food and not knowing what to do”

 Tendai Mukuti who lives with a disability also thanked DAPP for the assistance saying ” The situation for people with disabilities was made worse by this disaster.
-I want to thank DAPP who has given me hope and somewhere to start from”
+I want to thank DAPP for giving me hope and somewhere to start from”

 Women who received sanitary wear said their needs are sometimes forgotten in emergency situations and yet they are part of their monthly needs. “ Sanitary wear is a challenge and most women were resorting to using old rags to get through their menstrual cycles.
 We are grateful to DAPP for including pads as part of their assistance to us.

-A total of 150 households will received building material to construct pit latrines to promote health and hygiene while a 20 community boreholes will be rehabilitated through the financial support of the Civil Society in Development (CISU) / Danish Emergency Relief Fund (DERF)
+A total of 150 households will receive building material to construct pit latrines to promote health and hygiene while 20 community boreholes will be rehabilitated through the financial support of the Civil Society in Development (CISU) / Danish Emergency Relief Fund (DERF)

 Beneficiary is all smiles after receiving food assistance